artsmia/artstories.md/art/curator-s-office.md

 ## Without a Trace!

-The forgotten luggage and muddied boots suggests the eerie vestiges of a trip no longer completed.
+The forgotten luggage and muddied boots suggests teh eerie vestiges of a trip no longer completed.

 ## History of a Professional